jundalisay/sp/content/en/research/indian/gospel/chapter-11.md

 as free before me as women feel before a small boy or girl.
 I used to escort Mathur's daughter to her husband's chamber with the maidservant.

 Even now the slightest thing awakens God-Consciousness in me.
-Rākhāl used to repeat the name of God half aloud.
+Rakhal used to repeat the name of God half aloud.
 At such times I couldn't control myself.
 It would rouse my spiritual consciousness and overwhelm me."